ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 ### Members

-Company members are not standard users.
+Company members aren't standard users.
 They belong to a separate category called Corporate Accounts.
 This category is located in **Admin** -> **Corporate** -> **Corporate Accounts**.
 There, you can find a list of companies and their members.